stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 *(because Ethereum ecosystem is evolving very rapidly, chances are the view of Remix IDE will change)*

 Another option is to keep everything in the single file - up to you.
-It's just like discussion about `tabs` and `spaces`.
+It's just like a discussion about `tabs` and `spaces`.
 My humble 2 satoshis in this discussion - do whatever works best for you.
-Solidity compiler will compile everywthing to EVM (Ethereum Virtual Machine) code anyway.
+Solidity compiler will compile everything to EVM *(Ethereum Virtual Machine)* code anyway.

 ### Deployment
 First we need to deploy `MyToken`.
-For deployment we will use the [Remix IDE](https://remix.ethereum.org/), Metamask (Chrome extenstion) and Ropsten testnet.
-The biggest advantage of using these tools is that we don't have operate the full node on our machine and deployment is literally one-click process.
+For deployment we will use the [Remix IDE](https://remix.ethereum.org/), Metamask *(Chrome extension)* and Ropsten testnet.
+The biggest advantage of using these tools is that we don't have to operate the full node *(sometimes it takes forever to synchronise)* on our machine and deployment is literally one-click process.

 If you don't have a Metamask account, you can create one with easy and "buy" test Ether - there is a [faucet](https://faucet.metamask.io/) allowing you to get some test Ether for free.
 It's very handy and practical when testing your code, you should always deploy to the testnet first (no excuses here).

 #### Why not Truffle framework?

 Many tutorials are using Truffle framework.
-It's a very sensible choice, it offers handy framework for testing.

-However, it's not immediately obvious which Solidity compiler is being used, see [this question on StackOverflow](https://ethereum.stackexchange.com/questions/3256/how-do-i-find-out-the-solidity-compiler-version-i-am-using) and from my own experience it's easier to use combination of Remix and Metamask.
+However, it's not immediately obvious which Solidity compiler is being used, see [this question on StackOverflow](https://ethereum.stackexchange.com/questions/3256/how-do-i-find-out-the-solidity-compiler-version-i-am-using) and from my own experience it's easier to use a combination of Remix and Metamask.

 ### Deploying the token